 This pathotype of Pgt showed an avirulence reaction to Sr35, indicating that this gene may confer resistance in the landraces under study.
 Contrary to the other pathotypes of Pgt in the Ug99 lineage, the TTSSK pathotype showed virulence against Sr36.
 Accordingly, Sr36 is not responsible for resistance in the studied landraces.
 SrWeb gene was identified in most of the studied landraces.
 Hence, it may contribute to resistance to TTSSK.
 SrWeb is an Ug99 resistance gene from cultivar Webster, which is temporarily designated as SrWeb and is an allele at the Sr9 locus, which was recently designated as Sr9h (Rouse et al., 2014).
-However, the reaction of TTSSK on SrWeb needs to be examined on proper differential had the highest frequencies in the studied landraces.
+However, the reaction of TTSSK on SrWeb needs to be examined on proper differential lines.